Bentcliff History, Family Crest & Coats of Arms

 Early Origins of the Bentcliff family

 The surname Bentcliff was first found in Yorkshire, where one of the first records of the name was Thomas de Billeclyf who was listed there in 1308.
-Later, John Bilclif was listed in Yorkshire
+Later, John Bilclif was listed in Yorkshire in 1617.

 Important Dates for the Bentcliff family

 This web page shows only a small excerpt of our Bentcliff research.
-Another 469 words (34 lines of text) covering the years 1308, 1500, 1615, 1617, 1668, 1788 and 1793 are included under the topic Early Bentcliff History in all our PDF Extended History products and printed products wherever possible.
+Another 235 words (17 lines of text) covering the years 1308, 1500, 1615, 1617, 1668, 1788 and 1793 are included under the topic Early Bentcliff History in all our PDF Extended History products and printed products wherever possible.

 Bentcliff Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Bentcliff are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Bentcliff include: Billcliffe, Bilcliffe, Billcliff, Bilcliff, Billeclyf, Bilclif and many more.

 Early Notables of the Bentcliff family (pre 1700)

 More information is included under the topic Early Bentcliff Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bentcliff family